 . "root" domain we mentioned a while back.)

-So -- when you register a domain name with a normal "bundled" registrar like GoDaddy, they will do two things:
+So -- when you register a domain name with a normal "bundled" registrar like GoDaddy, they will do three things:

 - Register you as the owner of the domain with the organisation who is responsible for keeping track of such things (which will be a different one for each top-level domain -- Verisign for .com, Nominet UK for .uk, and so on)